 Give plants a regular dose of fertilizer, every 3-4 weeks.

 Mulch around plants to keep weeds down, and to retain soil moisture.

 Insect and disease problems are infrequent.

-If you are using the edible leaves, avoid insecticides and fungicides.
+Importantly, if you are using Malabar’s edible leaves, avoid insecticides and fungicides.

 You can begin to harvest leaves for the kitchen, as soon as the plant is established, and the vine is growing well.